aaminas402/Ecommerce-Website/README.md

 # Ecommerce-Website
 A simple DBMS project.
-A functional ecommerce website along with the backend and frontend
+A functional ecommerce website along with the backend and frontend.